krishafulfagar7/fda-drug-pipeline/README.md

 # 🔄 New Drug Approvals Scraper

 This Python package automates the scraping, cleaning, and classification of new drug approval data from [Drugs.com](https://www.drugs.com/newdrugs.html).
-Designed for robustness and versatility, it integrates data processing techniques with AI-driven classification using OpenAI's GPT-3.5 Turbo model, enabling enriched data analysis within dynamic environments like Dash applications.
+Designed for robustness and versatility, it integrates data processing techniques with AI-driven classification using OpenAI's GPT-4o-mini, enabling enriched data analysis within dynamic environments like Dash applications.

 ## 🧹 Data Cleaning and Normalization